Vaultree/VENumML/README.md

 ### **``Disclaimer:``**

 This library is under active development and might contain limitations or bugs.
-Use it for personal, educational, or non-commercial research, development and testing of applications for non-commercial purposes, academic or scientific research (excluding sensitive/regulated data).
+Use it solely for personal, educational, or non-commercial research, development and testing of applications for non-commercial purposes, academic or scientific research (excluding sensitive/regulated data).

 ## Licensing